Wrestling: Big E Langston

 (born March 1, 1986) is an American professional wrestler, competing in WWE

 Prior to joining WWE, Ewen was a powerlifter, having won many championships and setting records at both state and national levels.
-Ewen joined WWE in 2009 and adopted the Langston moniker.
-He is the current Intercontinental Champion after defeating Curtis Axel
+Ewen joined WWE in 2009 and adopted the "Big E. Langston" moniker.
+The "Langston" was dropped in February 2014 and now he's just "Big E."

 As usual, you can find the basics at The Other Wiki